 As this is based on Lovecraft's work, Shrewsbury's meddling doesn't go unnoticed and he and his friends find themselves on the run from some very pissed-off cultists.

 Like many of Derleth's Lovecraftian stories, this work is rather controversial due to his reimagining of Lovecraft's Ancient Ones as actually being evil as opposed to being beyond good and evil.
 Still, itmuch like Derleth himselfis certainly not without fans.

-Not to be confused with the RPG of the same name.
+Not to be confused with the Lovecraft RPG Trail of Cthulhu.

-- All Myths Are True: All ancient myths are directly inspired by mankind's encouters with the Ancient Ones.
+- All Myths Are True: All ancient myths are directly inspired by mankind's encounters with the Ancient Ones.
 Also, all of Lovecraft's stories are true.

 - Back for the Finale: All the supporting protagonists, who were each basically Put on a Bus to make room for the next one, show up in The Black Island.

 - City with No Name: A part of the fourth chapter is set in the "Nameless City" (from the eponymous H. P. Lovecraft short story).

 - Cosmic Horror Story: Starts out as this, but quickly turns into more of Lovecraft Lite only to go right back to Cosmic Horror Story at the very end.